 The site is presently vacant.
 The proposed medical marijuana cultivation facility is an industrial use and can be considered similar to other industrial establishments allowed in the I-L (Light Industrial) zone, such as plant nurseries, food products, distribution, light manufacturing and wholesaling.
+The proposed commercial / industrial buildings are designed to accommodate a wide variety of commercial / industrial uses.
 The proposed cultivation facility does not appear to be outside the range of activities typical for a commercial / industrial building, and is proposed to entirely occupy the proposed buildings.
 Staff recommends this finding.